pmichaillat/economic-slack/README.md

-# Economic Slack
+# Economic Slack (ECON 2800) – Fall 2022

-This repository contains material for a semester-long graduate course on economic slack.

-## Instructor

-The course material was developed by [Pascal Michaillat](https://pascalmichaillat.org/) for ECON 2800 at [Brown University](https://www.brown.edu).
+This repository is a portal for Economic Slack (ECON 2800) at [Brown University](https://www.brown.edu), which is taught by [Pascal Michaillat](https://pascalmichaillat.org/).
+The portal contains the syllabus, provides a discussion forum, and hosts other course resources.

 ## Course webpage